The Six Parts of a Climb

 How will the funds be used?

-All funds raised will support the mission and vision of PSI and the Climb Out of the Darkness program.
+All funds raised will support the mission and vision of PSI and The Climb program.
 This is achieved by allocating funds to PSI Central to support its programs, to the PSI State Chapter (if there is one), or to a state-specific grant fund if a Climb takes place in a state without a PSI Chapter.

 Funds raised are divided equally between the State Chapter and PSI Central.
 Of the funds kept by the PSI Central, (half up to $100,000) will be distributed to local efforts in the form of grants to local programs and organizations who support the perinatal mental health of parents, and half will be used to support PSI’s mission and vision by funding its programs.